Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-ood.rst

 Connect
 =======

 Open the browser and go to the URL `https://compute.dccn.nl <https://compute.dccn.nl>`_.
-You will encounter a login page.
-Please login with your DCCN account.
+You will be asked to login with your DCCN account.

-After login, you will see two applications, the *HPC Terminal* and *HPC Desktop*.
+After logging in, you will see two main applications, the *HPC Terminal* and *HPC Desktop*.

 .. figure:: figures/ood_landing_page.png
     :figwidth: 60%